pulp/pulp/docs/contributing/pull-request-walkthrough.rst

 Review
 ------

-Before a pull request can be merged, the tests must pass and it must be reviewed by one of the committers.
+Before a pull request can be merged, the :ref:`tests<continuous-integration>` must pass and it must be reviewed by one of the committers.
 We encourage you to :ref:`reach out to the developers<community>` to get speedy review.

 .. note::
    *To the community:* The Pulp Team is very grateful for your contribution and values your